 Sun drying relies on the sun to allow the processed product to reach optimum moisture and quality levels.
 Tomatoes, which contain more moisture than an average stone fruit, must bask in the sun for a period of 4 to 10 days to develop the characteristics prized by culinary experts and gourmets.
 The changes in Central California Valley temperatures from the low 100’s during the day to a cooler 70-80° at night, ensures that the tomatoes dry very gradually.

-In addition, VSP Products has an on-site laboratory and our product is checked throughout the drying and packing processes for compliance with our high quality standards.
+In addition, Valley Sun Products, Inc. has an on-site laboratory and our product is checked throughout the drying and packing processes for compliance with our high quality standards.
 Special attention is paid to the texture of the tomato, removing them from the trays when they are sufficiently dry but retain a soft pliable texture.
-VSP Products is inspected by the Dried Fruit Association (DFA).
-VSP Products averages a score of over 1800 out of 2000 possible points.
+Valley Sun Products, Inc. is inspected by the Dried Fruit Association (DFA).
+Valley Sun Products, Inc. averages a score of over 1800 out of 2000 possible points.